Skip to content

 Requirements

-• HSG (Hotspot Gateway) — Acts as captive portal, authentication platform, and internet gateway
+• HSG (Hotspot Gateway) — Acts as the HSIA platform: handles captive portal login, guest authentication, bandwidth management, and internet gateway functions

-• Opera PMS Server — Running FIAS interface module; must be reachable from HSG on configured port
+• Opera PMS Server — Running FIAS interface module (licensed module required); must be reachable from HSG on configured port for real-time guest synchronization

-• Wi-Fi Access Points — Broadcast guest SSID; redirect unauthenticated traffic to captive portal
+• Wi-Fi Access Points (APs) — Broadcast the hotel's guest SSID (e.g., "Hotel-Guest" or "Hotel-WiFi"); redirect unauthenticated clients to HSG captive portal

-• Network Connectivity — HSG must reach PMS server via IP and port (typically TCP/1433 or custom port)
+• Network Connectivity — HSG must have IP connectivity to PMS server on configured port (typically TCP/1433 for SQL Server, or custom port if configured differently)

 Configuration Prerequisites